lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/README.md

 # Use GCP for Virtual Machines & Docker Containers

-In this section, you'll get information about using Google Cloud services to run VMs or docker container images.
-You'll use Google Compute Engine VMs.
-Also you'll use services for docker containers including Google Kubernetes Engine (or K8).
+In this section, you'll get information about using Google Cloud services to run Virtual Machines (VMs) or docker container images on GCP.
+You'll use Google Compute Engine VMs or GCE instance (Google Compute Engine.
+Additionally you can use services to orchestrate clusters of VMs or docker containers such as Google Kubernetes Engine (or K8).

-Additionally you'll use bioinformatics pipeline & workflow APIs to coordinate VMs & containers.
+Alternatively you can use bioinformatics pipeline & workflow language (APIs) to coordinate groups of VMs or containers.
+These languages include WDL, Nextflow and others.

 You'll also see how to create a Notebook instance VM using a GCP template, so that you can use a Jupyter notebook for your analysis job.

 ### 📺 Click below to see Lynn's 3 minute intro to this section
 [![GCP Compute](http://img.youtube.com/vi/hTdBDlrf80w/0.jpg)](http://www.youtube.com/watch?v=hTdBDlrf80w "Intro GCP Services for Compute")